ESikich/Lenovo-Warranty-Checker/README.md

 ## Configuration

-The configuration file (`config.json`) contains the following options:
+The `config.json` file contains the following options:

 - `ldap_server`: The hostname or IP address of the Active Directory server.
 - `search_base`: The LDAP search base for the device search.